silx-kit/pyFAI/doc/source/usage/tutorial/Introduction/introduction.rst

 In addition to this, we will need to download some files from the internet.
 The following cell contains a piece of code to download files.
-You do not need to understand what it does, but you may have to adjust the proxy settings to be able to connect to the net.
+You do not need to understand what it does, but you may have to adjust the proxy settings to be able to connect to internet, especially at ESRF.

 .. code:: python

     import os, sys
-    os.environ["http_proxy"] = "http://proxy.esrf.fr:3128"
+    os.environ["http_proxy"] = "http://proxy.site.com:3128"

     def download(url):
         """download the file given in URL and return its local path"""